Vendor Contracts

 Pro tips

-• Run AI analysis ahead of renewal season — it surfaces expiration timing and cost concerns from the contracts it can see (analysis reads up to ~30 contracts per run).
+• Run AI analysis ahead of renewal season — it surfaces expiration timing and cost concerns from the contracts on file.

 • Keep the terms summary populated; the AI uses it alongside metadata, so richer summaries yield sharper insights.